FAForever/db/README.md

     docker inspect <container_id> (IP is under IPAddress in NetworkSettings)

-Import Structure
+Import Structure and Data

     docker exec -i faf-db mysql -uroot -p<wantedpassword> <db_name> < db-structure.sql

-If you want to execute queries queries and connect to the container try this

-    docker exec -ti faf-db mysql -u <username> -p

-Import Data

     docker exec -i faf-db mysql -uroot -p<wantedpassword> <db_name> < db-data.sql

 Now the database should be ready to go!

+To get a shell mysql session where you can execute queries conveniently, use this

+    docker exec -ti faf-db mysql -u <username> -p